 Data are to be delivered to Eurostat in the fourth quarter of the reference year (due date for the finalised dataset is 5th October).
 European results are released before the end of the survey year or in the beginning of the year following the survey year (T=reference year, T+0 for indicators referring to the current year, T+12 months for other indicators referring to the previous year e.g. e-commerce).

-The data was transmitted to Eurostat (via the EDAMIS4) at 3th October 2023.
-There was no error in the validation report.
+After the pre-testing was done, the data was the transmitted to Eurostat (via the EDAMIS4) 20 September 2024.
+There was no real error in the validation report (there was only one type error which is related to the missing of one activity - due to there was no unit in this population).
 The Y2Y check file received from Eurostat afterward has been checked, and all of the changes were confirmed as reliable results.
-The confirmation was sent to Eurostat 19th October.
+The confirmation was sent to Eurostat 28th October 2024.
 Which means that the data transmitted is the final results.

 14.2.
 Punctuality